MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 This configuration uses a policy [advanced setting](#configuring-advanced-settings-for-the-client-via-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.

-> [!NOTE]
+> [!TIP]
-> To turn track and revoke back on, set the **EnableTrackAndRevoke** to **true**, and also run the [Enable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/enable-aipservicedocumenttrackingfeature) cmdlet.
+> To turn track and revoke back on, set the **EnableTrackAndRevoke** to **True**, and also run the [Enable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/enable-aipservicedocumenttrackingfeature) cmdlet.
 >

 ## Turn off the Revoke option for end-users in Office apps (Public preview)

 If you do not want end-users to have the ability to revoke access to protected documents from their Office apps, you can remove the **Revoke Access** option from your Office apps.

+> [!NOTE]
-Removing the **Revoke Access** option does continue to keep your protected documents tracked in the background, and retains the admin ability to revoke access to documents [via PowerShell](/powershell/module/aipservice/set-aipservicedocumentrevoked).
+> Removing the **Revoke Access** option continues to keep your protected documents tracked in the background, and retains the admin ability to revoke access to documents [via PowerShell](/powershell/module/aipservice/set-aipservicedocumentrevoked).
+>

 For the selected label policy, specify the following strings: